Kot massacre: Aftermath

-Jang Bahadur was made Prime Minister by the queen immediately after the massacre.
-Feeling he presented a threat to her power, the Queen conspired to eliminate Jang Bahadur and elevate her son to the throne.
-The Basnyat Conspiracy—so called because many of its participants belonged to one of the last leading noble families, the Basnyat—was betrayed and its ringleaders were rounded up and executed at Bhandarkhal Parva.
-A meeting of leading notables, packed with Rana supporters, found the Queen guilty of complicity in the plot, stripped her of her powers, and sent her into exile at Varanasi, along with King Rajendra.
+Jung Bahadur Rana was made Prime Minister by the queen immediately after the massacre.
+Feeling he presented a threat to her power, the Queen conspired to eliminate Jung Bahadur and elevate her son to the throne.
+The Basnyat Conspiracy—so called because many of its participants belonged to one of the last leading noble families, the Basnyat—was betrayed and its ringleaders were rounded up and executed at Bhandarkhal massacre.
+A meeting of leading notables, packed with Rana supporters, found the Queen guilty of complicity in the plot, stripped her of her powers, and sent her into exile at Varanasi, along with King Rajendra Shah.
 The King began plotting his return from India.
-In 1847, Jang Bahadur informed the troops of the exiled King's activities, announced his dethronement, and elevated Rajendra's son to the throne as Surendra Bikram Shah.
-King Rajendra Bikram was captured later that year in the Terai and brought back as a prisoner to Bhadgaon, where he spent the rest of his life under house arrest.
-Jang Bahadur then established the Rana dynasty, which ruled Nepal for more than a century.
+In 1847, Jung Bahadur Rana informed the troops of the exiled King's activities, announced his dethronement, and elevated Rajendra's son to the throne as Surendra Bikram Shah.
+King Rajendra Bikram Shah was captured later that year in the Terai and brought back as a prisoner to Bhadgaon, where he spent the rest of his life under house arrest.
+Jung Bahadur Rana then established the Rana dynasty, which ruled Nepal for more than a century.